 Below are troubleshooting tips from APEX for some of the main issues that occur on food waste disposers:

 It is not uncommon for a burning smell to come out of a garbage disposal on occasion.
 The source of the burning smell is either its motor or motor capacitor.
 The smell is the result of the motor overheating which can be caused by food or other objects being jammed in the unit.
 “Turn off the power and then clear the unit of any debris or clogs.
-Flush water through the unit and attempt to run it,” says Tim O’Brien, Owner Livermore Appliance Repair Pros.
+Flush water through the unit and attempt to run it,” says Tim O’Brien, owner of a local appliance repair service in Livermore.
 If the burning smell persists, you will need to call an appliance repair company near you or replace the garbage disposal.

 The most obvious reason for an odor coming from a garbage disposal is food or waste stuck in the appliance.
 Be sure the power is turned off and the unit is unplugged and then attempt to clear the motor and blades with a tool.
 If the smell persists, the stopper and splash guards might need to be replaced on the unit.

 The first thing to be sure of if a garbage disposal won’t start is that the device is plugged in beneath the sink.
 The other thing to check is if a circuit breaker tripped.
 You can also press the “reset” button on the garbage disposal and then attempt to turn it on.
 If the problem persists, there is likely an issue with the starter/stopper switch on the unit and it will need to be replaced.
 The starter/stopper switch is also often the reason a garbage disposal will shut off in the middle of operating.

 LEAKS & DRIPS